Former St. Vincent Hospital Credit Union members:

 Our regulators, the National Credit Union Administration (NCUA) and MA Division of Banks, have approved our

 merger plans.
-With member support of the merger through the voting process, we anticipate the credit union
+With member support of the merger through the voting process, the credit union is now a division of Central One FCU.

 What about ATMs?